Nana Akufo-Addo administration controversies: BOST Contaminated Fuel Scandal

 The Bulk Oil Storage and Transportation (BOST) was in the news to have sold 5 million litres of contaminated fuel to an unlicensed company Movepiina and Zup Oil which is alleged to have caused Ghana to lose 7 million Ghana Cedis in revenue.
-The Minister of Energy Mr. Boakye Agyarko came out to say the BNI has cleared BOST of any wrongdoing which the Minority in Parliament believes it's a cover up by the Government on in the contaminated fuel saga.
+The Minister of Energy Mr. Boakye Agyarko came out to say the BNI has cleared BOST of any wrongdoing which the Minority in Parliament believes it was a cover up by the Government in the contaminated fuel saga.